Glowing-Radiant/Facebook-message-formatter/README.md

 we support,
 * single file conversion.
 * batch conversion.
-###how to use?
+##How to use?
-for single file conversion: python formatter.py input_file.html output_file.txt
+* for single file conversion: python formatter.py input_file.html output_file.txt
-for batch conversion: python formatter.py --batch parent_directory_address. for batch conversion, give it the address of the parent directory where all your conversation folders are located.
+* for batch conversion: python formatter.py --batch parent_directory_address.
+for batch conversion, give it the address of the parent directory where all your conversation folders are located.